ClassiCube/MCGalaxy-API-Documentation/Player/PlayerOperations.md

 Failure causes:
 - Source player is muted
-- Nickname is over 20 characters long
+- Nickname is over 30 characters long

 #### SetTitle

 `bool SetTitle(Player p, string target, string title)`

+Attempts to change the title (what appears in the [] before name in chat) of the destination player

+Failure causes:
+- Source player is muted
+- Title is over 20 characters long

 #### SetTitleColor

 `bool SetTitleColor(Player p, string target, string color)`

+Attempts to change the color of the title of the destination player

+Failure causes:
+- Source player is muted

 #### SetColor

 `bool SetColor(Player p, string target, string color)`

+Attempts to change the color of the destination player (e.g. name color in chat, color in tablist, etc)

+Failure causes:
+- Source player is muted

 ### Examples